Sawyer117/Artificial-Neural-Network-Based-Face-Detection/README.md

 **METHODS**

-The basic function of the entire system is a filter which receives 20 by 20 pixel region of the image as an input and generates an output ranging from 1 to -1, signifying the presence or absence of a face, namely.
+The basic function of the entire system is a filter which receives 20 by 20 pixel region of the image as an input and generates an output ranging from 0 to 1(1 to -1 in original paper of rowley[1], due to different activation function of output layer), signifying the presence or absence of a face, namely.
 In order to detect faces anywhere in the objective image, the filter is applied at every location in the objective image.
 To further detect faces larger than the window size, the input image is repeatedly subsampled to decrease the size, and then the filter would be applied at each size of these subsampled images [11].
 Therefore, the artificial neural network based face detection system would be introduced in the following three parts: The pre-processing stage was firstly applied on the inputs of the every single image; then the training progress would be introduced and discussed in terms of their performance.
 Finally the merging and arbitrating stage would be implemented in order to eliminate the overlapping detections.

 <div align="center"><img src="https://github.com/Sawyer117/Artificial-Neural-Network-Based-Face-Detection/blob/master/Pic/20180908223001.png"/></div>